waynesutton/merge-or-reject/README.md

 Merge or Reject is an open source game where developers test their code review skills against AI-generated code snippets.
 Players must decide whether to merge or reject code based on their analysis, making it a fun way to improve code review abilities.

-## Todo

-## ✅ To-Do List

-- [ ] confirm gameplay.md is correct
-- [ ] Test algorithms for merge and reject
-- [ ] Add AI and test features with info from addAI.md
-- [ ] update AI system prompt
-- [ ] fix add and edit snippets input box
-- [ ] Add more snippets for programming languages
-- [ ] Change the cat to a GIF or video of gameplay
-- [ ] Add a short URL link to Convex in the footer
-- [ ] Buy a domain name and set it up with Netlify and Clerk

 ## 🎮 Game Features

 ### Authentication & Users